dart-lang/site-www/src/tools/pub/publishing.md

 2. Run `dart pub get` to get the newest compatible and non-retracted version available.

 It is also possible to completely delete the `pubspec.lock` file and then run `dart pub get`.
 However, this might also result in version changes for other dependencies.

 #### Upgrade or downgrade to a version outside the specified version constraint

-If there is no alternative version available which satisfies the current version constraint, edit the version constraint in the `pubspec.yaml` file and run `dart pub upgrade`.
+If there is no alternative version available that satisfies the current version constraint, edit the version constraint in the `pubspec.yaml` file and run `dart pub upgrade`.

 ### How to retract or restore a package version